 The current economic climate, including unemployment, personal debt, home repossessions, offending and family breakdown may lead to a rise in mental health need.
 A survey for the mental health charity Mind (2010b) Workers turn to anti-depressants as recession takes its toll, found that since the last recession, one in ten workers sought support from their doctors and 7 per cent started taking antidepressants for stress.
 Additionally, their mental health needs were directly caused by the effects of the recession on their workplace.
 The findings, which launched Mind’s campaign Taking Care of Business, coincided with Government statistics showing the biggest rise in antidepressant prescriptions ever, with a record 39.1 million issued in 2009, up from 35.9 million in 2008.

-Demographic changes – including the ageing population and the increasing longevity of those with long-term conditions and complex needs – may also increase demand for psychological therapies.
 According to the Office for National Statistics (ONS, 2010a), the population in England is estimated to increase from approximately 52.7 million in 2011 to 60.8 million in 2031, an increase of approximately 15 per cent.
 The ONS estimates that the number of people aged 65 and over is likely to increase from approximately 8.8 million in 2011 to 13.2 million in 2013, an increase of approximately 51 per cent.
 Traditionally, those aged 65 and over have been low users of psychological therapy services, despite evidence supporting their effectiveness.
 One of the objectives in Talking therapies: a four-year plan of action is to ensure appropriate access to psychological therapy for people over 65 to address the current significant under-representation of those in this age group in IAPT services.

 Changing public attitudes and behaviour towards mental health, supported by campaigns such as Time to Change, and a reduction in the stigma associated with mental health issues could lead to people becoming more willing to seek help and access the services they need.